sroates/sroates/README.md

-Here’s a personalized README for your GitHub page based on the insights from your resume:

----

-# Hi, I'm Samuel Oates 👋
+# Hi, I'm Sam 👋

 ## 👨‍💻 About Me
-I'm currently a **Computer Science student** at the University of Maryland, College Park, with a minor in **Spanish Literature, Linguistics, and Culture**.
-I enjoy combining my love for technology and learning with real-world challenges and have worked across multiple disciplines—from **machine learning** to **web development**.
-Expected to graduate in **May 2025**, I’m actively pursuing roles where I can continue applying **data-driven solutions** and **software development practices**.
+I'm currently studying **Computer Science** at the University of Maryland, College Park, with a minor in **Spanish Literature, Linguistics, and Culture**.
+I enjoy combining my love for technology and learning with real-world challenges.
+Expected to graduate in **May 2025**.

 ## 🚀 Projects & Experience
 ### 🔍 **Analyzing Global Happiness with Machine Learning**